Early Childhood Education

 Upon completion of this course, the student will be able to:

-- compare the purpose, value, and use of formal and informal assessments, including ethical and legal concerns.
+- appraise the purpose, value, types, and use of formative and summative assessments, including ethical and legal responsibilities, and demonstrate a basic understanding of techniques used in these assessments.

-- evaluate the strengths and limitations of common assessment tools with respect to children’s diverse cultures, home languages, and developmental capabilities.
+- evaluate the strengths and limitations of common assessment tools and the interpretation of results with respect to anti-bias principles, children’s diverse cultures, home languages, and developmental capabilities.

 ECE 330 Infant and Toddler Development